 This week Mattel launched the pilot phase of Playback, an initiative that aims at the recovery and recycling of used toys (or at least those produced by the company).

-Whether it's unwanted, bulky, or simply broken toys, the company sends a free shipping label via email.
-Ship the toys to them as they are (you don't even need to clean them up) and Mattel reuses everything that is reusable, recirculating much of the material from its toys to make new ones.
+Regardless of whether the toys are no longer wanted, bulky, or simply broken, the company sends a free shipping label via email.
+Send them the toys as they are (you don't even need to clean them up) and Mattel reuses everything that is reusable, putting much of the material from its toys back into circulation to make new ones.

 What about toy components that cannot be recycled?
 (No, they don't end in plastic museum)

 Here the company inevitably becomes less clear-cut, but equally determined “we will transform them into energy”.
 Ok.
 Here maybe I'll ask for a supplement of explanations, right?
-Mattel points out that "if the toys are still in good condition, we encourage them to donate them to a local charity so that children can enjoy them for as long as possible."
-However, if one insists and has no one to give them to, at that point they gladly take them back.
+Mattel emphasizes that “if the toys are still in good condition we still encourage them to be donated to a local charity, to ensure that children can enjoy them for as long as possible”.
+However, if one insists and has no one to give them to, at that point they willingly take them back.

 Then?
 What do you think?